What is Petroleum Refining?

 Petroleum Blending Process in Crude Oil Refining

-Blending is the last step in the petroleum refining process and quite complicated.
-The blending process involves the optimal mixing of various petroleum components to achieve the final finished product requiring specific octane specification.
+Blending is the last step in the petroleum refining process and is quite complicated.
+The blending process involves the optimal mixing of various petroleum components to achieve the final finished product requiring specific octane specifications.
 The final cost of the product is also decided based on the proper blending of the components.
 The blending processes in crude oil refining are very important to achieve desired properties like viscosity, flashpoint, pour point, octane number, etc. Different processes are used to blend components like:

 - In-line blending through a manifold system

 - Onboard blending into marine vessels

 Usually, four product blending pools are typical in a refinery.
 They are:

 - LPG Pool for blending saturated C3s and C4s.

 - Gasolene Pool: Most important and complex blending pool to produce premium and regular gasolene products by blending appropriate amounts of n-butane, reformate, light naphtha, alkylate and light cracked naphtha.